vcarosadev/VBoxVideo/README.md

 1. Mount in the virtual machine floppy the disk image file [`VBoxVideoDriver.img`](/build/VBoxVideoDriver.img) you can find in the `build` folder
 2. In _Workspace Manager_ menu select _Disk_ -> _Check for Disk_
-3. Double click on the Floppy named _VBoxVideoDriver_, you can find the driver at the following path: `private\Drivers\i386`
+3. Double click on the Floppy named _VBoxVideo_, you can find the driver at the following path: `private\Drivers\i386`
 4. Copy the folder `VBoxVideo.config` from the floppy disk to the `me` folder
 5. Double click on `VBoxVideo.config` in the `me` folder, the _Configure_ App will open and a message will inform you of the correct installation
 6. Click on the _Video_ button and delete the currently installed driver by clicking the _Remove_ button